 Oil cleansing isn’t a fancy metaphor or some abstract spa treatment, it’s exactly what it sounds like: cleaning your face with oil. -Wait what??!
 Yes, again, you read that right.

 It may sound really weird to wash your face with oil since it’s usually what you’re trying to get off your face.
 However, oil can be a very effective cleanser.
-It works like this: like dissolves like: That is, materials will dissolve other materials that have a similar chemical structure.
+It works like this: like dissolves like.
+I.e, materials will dissolve other materials that have a similar chemical structure.
 Since what you’re trying to remove from your skin is usually oil and makeup (which is often made of oil and waxes) it makes sense that oil can and will dissolve the leftover gunk on your face.
-As a matter of fact, Cosmetic chemists use this very principle to formulate most oil-based makeup removers as it’s gentler thank using harsh detergents that can dry and damage skin .
+As a matter of fact, Cosmetic chemists use this very principle to formulate most oil-based makeup removers as it’s gentler thank using harsh detergents that can dry and damage skin.

-- Using a ‘cleansing oil’ such as castor oil, take some into your palm (you may want to thin it with another oil like olive, sweet almond or some other non or low comodogenic oil* as castor can be very thick. you can try 1 part castor oil and 3 parts of the other oil ) and massage into your skin.
-For an even for effective recipe, see image below (if you hover over image,you can pin it to your pinterest board for safe keeping).
+- Using a ‘cleansing oil’ such as castor oil, take some into your palm (you may want to thin it with another oil like olive, sweet almond or some other non or low comedogenic oil* as castor can be very thick. you can try 1 part castor oil and 3 parts of the other oil ) and massage into your skin.
+For an even more effective recipe, see image below (if you hover over the image, you can pin it to your Pinterest board for safekeeping).

 - Get some hot water and place a clean cloth in it and squeeze the water out till the cloth is damp.Be careful not to burn yourself.
 Wipe your face thoroughly (removing make-up etc)

 - Rinse the cloth and repeat the process from step one, this time leaving the warm cloth on your face for about 30 seconds or so to open the pores, then wipe and rinse the cloth.. and you’re done!
 (Optionally, you may want to splash your face with cold water to help close the pores.)